 So, if you have stakeholders that need to be kept in the loop without having to deal with the entire project management process, you definitely need a project roadmap.

-How project roadmap differs from a project plan
+How a project roadmap differs from a project plan?

 While the project roadmap and project plan are quite similar, in that they form some sort of outline created before project inception, and are used for oversight when the project is being carried out, they’re quite different in their specific functions.